 Mollusks & Crustaceans

 The legal possession size limit of whole lobsters, measured from the rear of the eye socket along a line parallel to the center line of the body shell to the rear of the body shell, shall be not less than 3⅜ inches nor greater than 5¼ inches.
 Lobster parts may not be possessed at sea or landed.
-There is no harvest or possession of lobster in Lobster Management Area 4 from April 30–May 31 and Lobster Management Area 5 from February 1 – March 31.
+There is no harvest or possession of lobster in Lobster Management Area 4 from April 30 – May 31 and Lobster Management Area 5 from February 1 – March 31.

 The use of spears, gigs, gaffs or other penetrating devices as a method of capture for lobsters is prohibited.
 A recreational lobster pot license is required to use pots or traps to capture lobsters.
 For details call (609) 748-2020.
 Lobsters taken recreationally may not be sold or offered for sale.

 - Crabs may be taken recreationally with hand lines, manually operated collapsible traps or scoop nets without a license.
-A non-commercial crab pot license is required for the use of not more than two non-collapsible Chesapeake-style crab pots (see illustration on Shellfish & Crab Information) or two trot lines to harvest crabs.
-See Shellfish & Crab Information for the non-commercial crab pot license information.
+A non-commercial crab pot license is required for the use of not more than two non-collapsible Chesapeake-style crab pots or two trot lines to harvest crabs.
+See Shellfish and Crab Information for the non-commercial crab pot license information.